ST. GEORGE A record 35 cases of police officer misconduct were brought before the agency that certifies and disciplines officers.

 "Whether it's one time or repeated times, I really think we have to send a strong message that that type of behavior is intolerable," said Utah Department of Corrections director Tom Patterson, when reviewing the disciplinary actions against four Utah County sheriff's deputies involved in a jailhouse sex scandal last year while on-duty and off-duty.

-The deputies received suspensions ranging from two to four years and have resigned their jobs.
+The deputies received suspensions ranging from two to four years and have resigned from their jobs.

 Helper Police Chief George Zamantakis' peace officer certification was revoked over allegations of sexual misconduct and lying to POST investigators.